ibm-cloud-docs/vpc/vsi-profile-details-accelerated.md

 {{site.data.keyword.attribute-definition-list}}

-# Accelerated profile family - Gen 3
+# Accelerated instance profiles - Gen 3
 {: #accelerated-profile-family}

 The accelerated family of profiles provides on-demand, cost-effective access to accelerators and GPUs.
 GPUs and accelerators help to accelerate the processing time that is required for compute intensive workloads such as AI, machine learning, inferencing, and more.